jeroen94704/klepcbgen/README.md

 * Wireless: Becaue cables are a nuisance.
 * Alternative control circuits: The ATmega32U4 is not the only option, and frankly doesn't have a lot of spare pins, e.g. for lighting

+## Donate

+If you find this project useful a small donation is much appreciated (but by no means required or expected): https://ko-fi.com/jeroen94704

 ## License

  klepcbgen © 2020 by Jeroen Bouwens is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/